gokadi/online_market/README.md

 the address here: `0.0.0.0:8000/users/profile_address/`

 There may be some SSL certificate issues.
-In this case, just add cert from `docker/nginx` to locally trusted certs.
+In this case, just add cert from `docker/nginx` to locally trusted certs or try in older Chrome version (this is much easier).

 ToDos: